VonHeikemen/devlog/content/web-development/learn-fp/applicative-functors.md

 As you know applicatives are functors, it means that now we need a `map`.

 Let's go over one more time.
-What is expected behaviour of `map`?
+What is the expected behaviour of `map`?

 1. It should give us access to the inner value through a callback function.
 2. It should return a new container of the same type.
 In our case it should return another `Task`.